oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_AMX_BF16_Training/README.md

 If successful, the sample displays `[CODE_SAMPLE_COMPLETED_SUCCESSFULLY]`.
 Additionally, the sample generates performance and analysis diagrams for comparison.

-The diagrams show approximate performance speed increases using AMX BF16 with auto-mixed precision during training.
-To see more performance improvement between AVX-512 BF16 and AMX BF16, increase the number of required computations in one batch.
+The diagrams show approximate performance speed increases using Intel® AMX BF16 with auto-mixed precision during training.
+To see more performance improvement between AVX-512 BF16 and Intel® AMX BF16, increase the number of required computations in one batch.

 ## License